-New Year's Day Veteran's Day
+New Year's Day Day after Thanksgiving

 Martin Luther King Day Thanksgiving Day

-President's Day Day-after Thanksgiving

 Memorial Day Christmas Eve

-Juneteenth Christmas Day

-Fourth of July New Year's Eve
+Fourth of July Christmas Day

-Labor Day
+Labor Day New Year's Eve

+Veteran's Day One (1) Floating Holiday
-14.2 Employees shall receive ten (10) hours of holiday pay, at the employee's regular rate of pay for each of the holidays- listed in 14.1.
-On the pay period in which the holiday is observed the City will credit each Employee's Holiday bank with ten (10) holiday hours for each holiday observed in that respective pay period to a maximum accrual balance of

-- eighty (80) hours.
-On January 1st of each year, the City will credit each Employee's Holiday bank with one hundred thirty (130) holiday hours.
+Employees shall receive ten (10) hours of holiday pay for each of the holidays.
+On January 1st of each year, the City will credit each Employee's Holiday bank with one hundred thirty (130)

+holiday hours.
 If the employee leaves service before the year is complete, they will reimburse the City a prorated share of the holiday hours.
+New Employees will receive holiday hours on their date of hire on a prorated basis.

-New Employees will receive holiday maximum of eighty (80) hours of holiday pay. - 14.2.1 Any holiday payhours accrued but not taken, that is in excess of eighty (80) hours, shall be paid out to the Employeeemployee at his/her current regular straight timetheir regularly -rate of pay during the first payroll of Januaryin which the maximum accrual is exceeded.
-A maximum of (80) hours Holiday accrual may be carried over year to year. - 14.2.2 Holidays shall not accrue in advance. - 14.2.3 Holiday hours may not be converted into compensatory time. - 14.3 To be eligible for holiday pay an employee must be employed in a paid position both the day before and the day after the holiday. - If an employee works a regularly scheduled shift on a holiday, as listed in 14.1, the employee shall be compensated at the rate of one and one-half (11⁄2) times the employee's regular hourly rate of pay for workingthe hours worked of their regularly scheduled shift.
-An employee who works non-mandated overtime during one of the above listed holidays shall receive two and one-quarter (21⁄4) times the employee's regular hourly rate of pay. - Upon separation of employment an Employee shall be paid out for all accrued, but and unused Holiday time at the employee's current regular rate of pay.
+- Employees may carry over to a subsequent year a maximum of eighty (80) hours of holiday pay.
+Any holiday pay accrued but not taken, that is in excess of eighty (80) hours, shall be paid to the Employee at his/her current regular straight time rate of pay during the first payroll of January. - If an Employee works on a holiday, the Employee shall be compensated at the rate of one and one-half (11⁄2) times the Employee's regular hourly rate of pay for working their regularly scheduled shift.
+An Employee who works non-mandated overtime during one of the above listed holidays shall receive two and one-quarter (21⁄4) times the Employee's regular hourly rate of pay. - Upon separation of employment, an Employee shall be paid for all accrued, but unused Holiday time at the Employee's current regular rate of pay.